deployKF/website/content/guides/tools/external-object-store.md

     Currently, the [embedded MinIO](https://github.com/deployKF/deployKF/tree/v0.1.3/generator/templates/manifests/deploykf-opt/deploykf-minio) is only intended for development and testing purposes as it only supports a single replica.
     In future, we may add support for a multi-replica MinIO deployment, but for now you should always use an external S3-like object store for production usage.

-!!! warning "S3-compatible APIs Only"

-    Currently, Kubeflow Pipelines only supports object stores that use an S3-compatible XML API.
-    This means that while you can use services like [Google Cloud Storage](https://cloud.google.com/storage), you will need to use their S3-like [XML API](https://cloud.google.com/storage/docs/xml-api/overview), and features like [GKE Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) will NOT work.

-    If you would like Kubeflow Pipelines to implement support for the native APIs of your object store, please raise this with the upstream Kubeflow Pipelines community.

 !!! warning "MinIO License"